celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 Only messages from participants are considered.

+When considering sets of messages only messages from distinct participants are considered, I.E no set of messages can contain more than one message from any participant.

 For messages containing a value only messages with valid values are considered.

 Participants are able to broadcast messages to all other participants.
 In the